-Bob is well known for his studio work with KISS, W.A.S.P. and Motorhead.
+Bob was well known for his studio work with KISS, W.A.S.P. and Motorhead.
 He also played lead guitar for Lou Reed on his Coney Island Baby record and Diana Ross' hit singles "Why Do Fools Fall In Love" and "Mirror Mirror"!
 Bob toured with Tim Curry, John Cale and Meat Loaf, while also appearing on several Meat Loaf albums.
 He played rhythm and lead guitar on Michael Bolton's 1983 self-titled album.

 Early on, he formed his own band called Balance, with Peppy Castro (formerly of the Blues Magoos) and Doug Katsaros (multi-platinum recording arranger and Broadway conductor).
 In 1996, David Glen Eisley (Guiffria, Dirty White Boy) and Bob Kulick released Murderer's Row with a band of the same name featuring David on vocals.